-Michael started working at Canyon County Paramedics in 2004.
-He has worked as a Field Paramedic, Battalion Chief, and Deputy Chief.
+Michael started working at Canyon County Paramedics in 2004 and has worked as a Field Paramedic, Battalion Chief, and Deputy Chief.
 Now in his role as Chief, Michael oversees all of the financial and administrative functions of our department, including our field staff, administrative staff, and billing office.
-Prior to Canyon County Paramedics, Michael volunteered with Homedale Ambulance as an Emergency Medical Technician, and worked with Ada County Paramedics as an Advanced EMT.
-Michael graduated from Idaho State University with his Associate of Science in Paramedic Science, and is currently pursuing his Bachelor of Science degree through Oregon State University.
-He will graduate in December 2019.
-He plans to go on to graduate school to obtain his Master of Public Administration degree.
-Additionally, he is a Certified Ambulance Compliance Officer, Certified Ambulance Privacy Officer, and Certified Ambulance Service Manager.
-Outside of work, Michael likes riding motorcycles, hunting, fishing, and supporting his four children in FFA Leadership and animal projects.
+He is the Chairman of the Treasure Valley Emergency Medical Service System (TVEMSS), a collaboration between Canyon County Paramedics and our Fire Department partners.
+Prior to CCP, Michael volunteered with Homedale Ambulance as an Emergency Medical Technician, and worked with Ada County Paramedics as an Advanced EMT.
+Michael graduated from Idaho State University with his Associate of Science in Paramedic Science, and obtained his Bachelor of Science degree from Oregon State University.
+As a steadfast Vandal fan, he plans to go on to graduate school to obtain his Master of Public Administration degree from the University of Idaho.
+Michael is active in the community, having served as President of Vallivue School District FFA Alumni, and is currently an Associate Director for the Caldwell Night Rodeo.
+Additionally, he is a Certified Ambulance Compliance Officer and Certified Ambulance Privacy Officer.
+Michael has four adult children, and is looking forward to his first grandchild this year.

 Steve began working at Canyon County Paramedics in 2004, and currently serves as the Deputy Chief of Training.
 He helps create and administer the curriculum required for the agency's providers to stay up to date on their skills and knowledge.
 Additionally, he supervises the hiring and training of new field employees and works with the physician medical director to manage the standing written treatment orders.
 Steve is our agency's liaison to the hospitals and health systems that Canyon County Paramedics partners with.
 He received his Associate of Science in Paramedic Science at Idaho State University, Bachelor of Science from Eastern Oregon University, and Master of Education from Concordia University.
-Steve is a Licensed Idaho EMS Instructor, Training Center Faculty for the American Heart Association, and Adjunct Faculty at two regional universities.
-He serves as the Governor-appointed Urban EMS Representative on the State Time Sensitive Emergency Council, and is on the Board of Directors for the American Heart Association Idaho Chapter.
-His academic interests include how domestic and international terrorism are influenced by psychological and sociological forces, environmental disasters and their impact on critical infrastructure, and establishing systems of care for time sensitive emergencies.
+Steve is a Training Center Faculty for the American Heart Association, and Adjunct Faculty at two regional universities.
+He serves as the Governor-appointed Urban EMS Representative on the State Time Sensitive Emergency Council, represents Third Service EMS on the Idaho EMS Advisory Committee, and is on the Board of Directors for the American Heart Association Idaho Chapter.
+His academic interests include environmental disasters and their impact on critical infrastructure and establishing systems of care for time sensitive emergencies.
 Outside of work, he likes spending time outdoors hiking, camping and fishing with his wife and two sons.

 Dan has been with Canyon County Paramedics since 2016, and is our Deputy Chief of Operations.
 In his role, he manages field operations, supervises the Battalion Chiefs in their specific duties and areas of responsibility, plans current and future deployment of ambulances, and oversees our specialty teams like TACMED and CHEMS.
 Dan is the liaison and point of contact for the agency with our dispatch, law enforcement and fire department partners.
 Before coming to CCP, Dan was a Firefighter/Paramedic at Hoehne Fire Protection District and Assistant Chief at Trinidad Ambulance District, both in Colorado.
 Dan received his initial paramedic training through Ada County Paramedics.
 He has his Bachelor of Science in Emergency Services Administration from Utah Valley University, and Master of Health Science in Emergency Medical Services Leadership from George Washington University.
 Dan is a Certified Ambulance Service Manager.
 His EMS interests include trauma care, toxicology, and tactical paramedicine.
 When he’s not at work, Dan likes outdoor activities like hunting, fishing, camping, and riding ATV’s, as well as football and other team sports.